 - Deliver photos to clients in a professional manner

 This article provides an overview of some of the easiest ways to deliver photos to clients and explains what you need to consider when deciding what method to use.
+We will also look at how you can use Indy to upload photos and videos and distribute them to the client and their family members.

 What to Consider When Deciding How to Send Photos to Clients